Rioverde, San Luis Potosí

 Rioverde is a city and its surrounding municipality located in the south-central part of the state of San Luis Potosí, Mexico.
 It is the fifth-most populated city in the state, behind San Luis Potosí, Soledad de Graciano Sánchez, Ciudad Valles, and Matehuala.
-It is the agricultural, economic, turistic and demographic most important core in the Zona Media, one of the four geographical divisions of the state.
-The city had a 2005 census population of 49,183, while the municipality, of which it serves as municipal seat, had a population of 85,945 and an area extent of 3,109.71 km² (1,200.07 sq mi).
+The city had a 2005 census population of 49,183, while the municipality, of which it serves as municipal seat, had a population of 85,945 and an area extent of 3,064 km2 (1,183 sq mi).
 The population of its metropolitan area, which includes the largest municipality of Ciudad Fernández, was 126,997.